NFC Forum is a non-profit trade group that establishes industry standards and promotes the use of NFC technology.

-NFC is a short-range wireless technology designed for device-to-device communication, such as between smartphones and payment terminals.
+NFC tag is a short-range wireless technology designed for device-to-device communication, such as between smartphones and payment terminals.
 It employs magnetic field induction for communication purposes.

 The technology is utilized in sensitive applications, such as mobile payments and gaining access to protected data.
 This sensitivity necessitates varying levels of security and privacy, which are defined by the NFC Forum.